SHINJIBIN1/jbshin-kiro/terraform/README.md

 ## Last Updated

-This README was last updated on: July 23, 2025
+This README was last updated on: July 25, 2025
-> Note: The medium scale infrastructure diagram was automatically generated on 2025-07-23 13:03:41.
+> Note: The medium scale infrastructure diagram was automatically updated on 2025-07-25 to reflect port 8080 support in the Application Load Balancer.